Business rates

 Before agreeing to employ any rating consultants, always confirm:

-• their professional indemnity insurance cover.
+• Their professional indemnity insurance cover.

 Fees for commercial valuers

-The fees paid should depend on the amount of work needed and on whether the appeal can be resolved by agreement.
+The fees paid should depend on the amount of work needed, and on whether the appeal can be resolved by agreement.
 If a firm is handling a number of appeals from a specific area, it may negotiate a settlement that includes all of them, which will reduce the cost of each individual case.

-It is also important to note that, although rare, it is possible for appeals to lead to an increase in the rateable value of your property (e.g. when the records of the Valuation Officer are not up to date on the physical extent of the property or the fact that it is being used for short-stay accommodation).
+It is also important to note that, although rare, it is possible for appeals to lead to an increase in the rateable value of your property (for example, when the records of the Valuation Officer are not up to date on the physical extent of the property or the fact that it is being used for short-stay accommodation).
 Only reputable firms should be used to help you appeal against your rating assessment.
 Members of the Royal Institution of Chartered Surveyors (RICS) and the Institute of Revenues Rating and Valuation (IRRV) are regulated to protect the public from misconduct, and are required to hold adequate indemnity insurance.